-This course examines the way Scotland was transformed in the period from the Stuart Restoration until the first quarter of the eighteenth century, especially as a result of its engagement with the Continent, as part of the Republic of Letters.
-The self-conscious ways in which politicians, intellectuals and professionals expressed their concern with Scotland and its place in the world, both in relation to England, to the rest of Europe and the emerging Atlantic empires, sets this period apart from the sixteenth and earlier seventeenth centuries and their culture of migration.
-It specifically looks at the language and intellectual underpinnings of such various projects of improvement as the quest for a Scottish colony, the reform of the universities, the development of the legal and medical professions and the Union debate.
+This course examines the way Scotland was transformed in the period from the Stuart Restoration until the first quarter of the eighteenth century, not least as a result of its relations abroad.
+The self-conscious ways in which politicians, intellectuals and professionals expressed their concern with Scotland and its place in the world, both in relation to England, Europe and the emerging Atlantic empires, sets this period apart from the sixteenth and earlier seventeenth centuries, and arguably led to a pre-occupation with improvement.
+The course examines the interplay between challenges at home and the impact of the country's exchanges in people, goods and ideas, especially with the Continent.
+Amongst others, it looks at the language and intellectual underpinnings of such various projects of improvement as the quest for a Scottish colony, the reform of the universities, the development of the legal and medical professions and the Union debate.

 The course aims to:

 - develop an in-depth knowledge and an advanced, critical understanding of processes of modernisation and change in Scotland between c.
 1660 and c.
 1730;

 - deepen students' knowledge and understanding of early modern Scottish history;

 - develop students' skills and confidence in interpreting primary texts;